vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 ### HTTP Proxy

-In case you need HTTP proxy for your calls, the client shared proxy settings of the whole IDE, which can be configured under Appearance & Behavior *→* System Settings *→* HTTP Proxy.
+In case you need HTTP proxy for your calls, the client shared proxy settings of the whole IDE, which can be configured under *Appearance & Behavior → System Settings → HTTP Proxy*.

 History
 -------